scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** concentration, 1 minute

 You cover yourself in a layer of force, warding yourself from harm.
 Make a spellcasting roll against 2 terrible dice.
 On success you gain _Resistance 1_ to all damage, increasing by 1 for each critical.
-While the ward holds you are immune to gaining poison, slow, and are uneffected by hazardous terrain.
+While the ward holds you are immune to gaining Poison, Slow, and are uneffected by hazardous terrain.

 The duration increases by 1 minute for each level cast above 8th.

+#### Prismatic Star
+*8th level*

+- **Casting Time:** 9 AP
+- **Range:** 10
+- **Duration:** instant
+- **Damage Type:** fire, cold, lightning, poison, thunder

+Conjure a star shining prismatic light, impacting a point in range you can see.
+On impact the star implodes, releasing waves of elemental energy at all creatures in a 7 tile diamond.
+Each creature makes either a Strength, Dexterity or Stamina save against your spellcasting roll.
+On fail they take a wound and a wound die in fire, cold, lightning, poison, and thunder damage, or 2 wounds in a listed damage type of your choice on success.
+Choose an effect for each critical rolled.
+Each effect can only be chosen once:

+- Deal an extra wound in fire damage.
+- Creatures gain Slow 3 for 1 minute.
+- Creatures are paralyzed until the end of their next turn.
+- Creatures gain Poison 2 for 10 minutes.
+- Creatures are staggered and knocked prone.

+Add a superior die to the spellcasting roll for each level cast above 8th.

 #### Slow Time
 *8th level*